csusbdt/app/SETUP.md

 ### production

-Create another app named app594 with the following settings.
+Create another app named app with the following settings.

-- For the app display name, use "App 594".
+- For the app display name, use "App".
-- For the app namespace, use `appfnf`.
+- For the app namespace, use `app`.
-- For the app domain, use `app594.herokuapp.com`.
+- For the app domain, use `app.herokuapp.com`.
 - Leave sandbox mode disabled.
-- Under the integration options, select _Website with Facebook Login_ and for the site url use `http://app594.herokuapp.com/`.
+- Under the integration options, select _Website with Facebook Login_ and for the site url use `https://app.herokuapp.com/`.

-Use the `heroku config:add` command to write the app id and secret into the Heroku's execution environment for the production app.
+Use the `heroku config:add` command to write the app id and secret into Heroku's execution environment for the production app.

-    heroku config:add --app app594 FACEBOOK_APP_ID=<production id>
+    heroku config:add --app app FACEBOOK_APP_ID=<production id>
-    heroku config:add --app app594 FACEBOOK_APP_SECRET=<production secret>
+    heroku config:add --app app FACEBOOK_APP_SECRET=<production secret>

 You can check these settings by using the following command.

-    heroku config --app app594
+    heroku config --app app

 ## Create Mongo databases